J4S0Nc/Useful.Utilities/Useful.Utilities.md

 ---
-# RegistryHelper
+# Useful.Utilities.RegistryHelper

 Windows registry wrapper.
 Used to read, write and delete keys and values.
 Handles picking 64bit or 32bit views.
 Can be used on local or remote registries.

-#### RegistryHelper.GetValue&lt;T&gt;(Microsoft.Win32.RegistryKey,System.String,&lt;T&gt;)
+#### Useful.Utilities.RegistryHelper.GetValue&lt;T&gt;(Microsoft.Win32.RegistryKey,System.String,&lt;T&gt;)

 Get the value of a key or the default if the key has no value

 | Parameter | Description |